 We’ve used almost all of these materials on our covered porches over the years, and have to say we love all of them, but each has its pros and cons.
-Find a material that fits your style and lifestyle best and go for it!
+Find a material that fits your style and lifestyle best.

 Covered Back Porch Railing

-If your porch is over 3ft off the ground, you’ll need to add railing to meet building code requirements.
+If your porch is over 3ft off of the ground, you’ll most likely need to add some type of railing around your covered back porch.
 There are many options available, but our favorite is the horizontal board look.
 We’ve found that this style of railing works with almost any style of house.
-Its simple clean lines provide a modern look, yet still finds a way to remain timeless.
+Its simple clean lines create a sleek and timeless look